Mosho1/ece458a3/README.md

 1. `npm start` / `npm run serve` for a development / production version.

+# Note

+I realize this may be beyond the planned scope of the assignment, however I enjoyed learning about security and cryptography, and I also enjoy making web apps.
+So I thought I'd go the extra mile :)

 # List of defenses

 ## Session management